Experiential education

-Experiential education is a philosophy of education that describes the process that occurs between a teacher and student that infuses direct experience with the learning environment and content.
-This concept is distinct from experiential learning, however experiential learning is a subfield and operates under the methodologies associated with experiential education.
 The Association for Experiential Education regards experiential education as "a philosophy that informs many methodologies in which educators purposefully engage with learners in direct experience and focused reflection in order to increase knowledge, develop skills, clarify values, and develop people's capacity to contribute to their communities".
 The Journal of Experiential Education publishes peer-reviewed empirical and theoretical academic research within the field.

 Foundations

-The philosophy of experiential education is closely linked to numerous other educational theories, but it should not be conflated with progressive education, critical pedagogy, youth empowerment, feminist-based education, and constructivism.
-The development of experiential education as a philosophy has been intertwined with the development of these other educational theories but there are differences between them.

 John Dewey was the most famous proponent of hands-on learning or experiential education, which was discussed in his book Experience and Education, published in 1938.
 It expressed his ideas about curriculum theory in the context of historical debates about school organization and the need to have experience as a fundamental aspect.
 Dewey's fame during that period rested on relentlessly critiquing public education and pointing out that the authoritarian, strict, pre-ordained knowledge approach of modern traditional education was too concerned with delivering knowledge, and not enough with understanding students' experiences.

 Dewey advocated that education be based upon the quality of experience.
 For an experience to be educational, Dewey believed that certain parameters had to be met, the most important of which is that the experience has continuity and interaction.
 Continuity is the idea that the experience comes from and leads to other experiences, in essence propelling the person to learn more.
 Interaction is when the experience meets the internal needs or goals of a person.
 Dewey also categorizes experiences as possibly being mis-educative and non-educative.
 A mis-educative experience is one that stops or distorts growth for future experiences.
 A non-educative experience is one in which a person has not done any reflection and so has obtained nothing for mental growth that is lasting.

 Dewey's work influenced dozens of other prominent experiential models and advocates in the later 20th century, including Foxfire, service learning, Kurt Hahn and Outward Bound, and Paulo Freire, who is often cited in works on experiential education.
 Friere focused on participation by students in experience and radical democracy, and the creation of praxis among learners.